garbageplanet/frontend/README.md

 - [ ] make the cleaning api routes
 - [ ] make shapes api routes
 - [ ] implement editing system for map features
-- [ ] make the map pan to follow newly created point while drawing a polyline
+- [ ] make the map center pan to follow newly created point while drawing a polyline
 - [ ] make the map add new markers instead of reloading everything in the current view when map moves
 - [ ] separate click events for draw features that are just created and those thata are saved
+- [ ] fix the tagsinput input resizing

 ### General coding, coding style, code review
 - [ ] [fullscreen](http://www.html5rocks.com/en/mobile/fullscreen/) mobile view
-- [ ] make the code overall less redundant
+- [ ] make the code overall less redundant (loading forms elements and building lists for `<select>` )
 - [ ] implement templating for i18n

 #### Making the code more maintainable